 Trout are usually less active and harder to catch when the weather is particularly warm (as they prefer the colder weather and water) or when an electric storm is brewing or approaching.

-Catch and Release is a preferred option on the farm, but is non-negotiable for fishing on the Witpoort River.
+We promote Catch and Release on the farm to maintain our status as a premium fly fishing venue.
 When practicing Catch and Release, please remember to flatten the barbs on your hooks, and wet your hands thoroughly when handling and releasing the fish.

 The best overall flies to use on the farm are Black Woolly Bugger with blue tinsel, Green Woolly Bugger, Red-eyed Damsel, Mrs Simpson’s Special, midge pupae patterns and winter patterns (yellow and orange) between May and July.